kevindesai777/dashboard-Shiny/README.md

 RUNNING INSTRUCTIONS
 =======

+The web-app is deployed online.
+[Desai Memtracking](https://desai-memtracking.shinyapps.io/dashboard/)

-You will need to download R and RStudio.
+To manually ruun it you will need to download R and RStudio.

 Download [R](https://cran.rstudio.com/)

 Download [R Studio](https://www.rstudio.com/products/rstudio/download/)

+Open R studio and then run the file global.R

+The dashboard should start on a new browser tab.

 CONTEXT
 =======